US imposes sanctions on Iran's foreign minister | DW | 31.07.2019

 The Trump administration has said it withdrew from the 2015 international nuclear accord in order to get a "better deal" that addresses Iran's wider policy in the Middle East and ballistic missile program.
 It has also said it is willing to talk with Iran.

-Instead, the US policy has driven a wedge between Washington and its European allies and only served to harden Iran's resolve to resist, raising the risk of a devastating war across an already volatile region.
+Instead, the US policy has only driven a wedge between Washington and Europe and hardened Iran's resolve to resist, raising the risk of a devastating war across an already volatile region.

 Analysts said that by sanctioning Zarif the Trump administration essentially signalled a willingness to shut the door on diplomacy at a time of heightened tensions in the Persian Gulf following several tanker and drone incidents.